Prof. Jon Garibaldi

 I have worked in the School of Computer Science at the University of Nottingham since 2002, being a full Professor from 2012.
 Since being at the School, I have held a variety of administrative roles including Admissions Tutor, Director of Teaching and (since Jan 2016) Head of School.

-From 1st Jan 2017, I am the Editor-in-Chief of IEEE Transactions on Fuzzy Systems, the leading international journal in my main research field.
+I am a Fellow of the IEEE; I was the Editor-in-Chief of IEEE Transactions on Fuzzy Systems, the leading international journal in my main research field, from Jan 2017 to Dec 2022.

 My main research interest is in developing intelligent techniques to model human reasoning in uncertain environments, with a particular emphasis on the medical domain.
 My main technical area of research is into using non-standard fuzzy sets and systems, such as type-2 fuzzy sets and systems, to model human reasoning processes.